-Students who are ineligible to continue may attempt to be readmitted to the Licensed Practical Nursing Certificate Program with the following considerations:
+Students who are ineligible to continue may attempt to be readmitted to the Nursing Program with the following considerations:

-- 1. After satisfactorily meeting the stated requirements, applicants for readmission to the nursing program are considered based on available seats. - 2.
-Students who are ineligible for readmission due to excessive failures must wait a minimum of two (2) years from the date of the most recently failed course to apply for readmission to STLCC practical nursing program.
-Students who have been unsuccessful after two attempts in PN 101 Foundations of Practical Nursing, PN 102 Practical Nursing lab, or PN 103 Practical Vocational concepts must also wait a minimum of two (2) years from the date of the most recently unsuccessful attempt.
+- 1. After satisfactorily meeting the stated requirements, applicants for readmission the nursing program are considered based on available seats. - 2.
+Students who are ineligible for readmission due to excessive failures must wait a minimum of five (5) years from the date of the most recently failed course to apply for readmission.
+Students who have been unsuccessful after